Institutional Authorization & Consumer Protection

 Amendments to Authorization, Administrative Approval, Change of Ownership

-Institutions may make amendments to the institutions authorization status, including Programs, Locations, and Mission.
+Institutions may submit amendments (or changes) to the Institution's Authorization status, including Programs, Locations, and Mission.

-Changes to an authorized institution, require Commission approval and must be submitted at least 90 days before the Commission meeting at which the request is to be considered.
-Applications follow a similar process to other Authorization matters:
+The Amendment Application, fee, and all supporting materials must be submitted to ACPE at least 90 days before the quarterly Commission meeting at which the application will be considered.

-An institution with an Authorization to Operate shall notify the Commission before entering into contracts or negotiations related to sale of the institution.
+An Authorized insitution shall notify the Commission before entering into contracts or negotiations related to sale of the institution.
 At least 30 days before the effective date of a Change of Ownership of an institution, the new owner shall submit an Application for Initial Authorization and application fee.
 The completed application must include the required fee a description of any changes to be made at the institution as a result of the Change in Ownership, the effective date of the change, and a statement of the assets and obligations that will be transferred.
 Upon determination that the application is complete, the Commission staff shall place the application on the agenda for the next Commission meeting.
 An institution that administers financial aid on behalf of the Commission must have a Change in Ownership approved in order to be eligible to continue to administer that aid.
-Upon approval by the Commission, the Commission will issue to the institution an Authorization to Operate.
+Upon approval by the Commission, the Commission will award Authorization status to the institution under new ownership.

 Not all items require Commission action and may be Administratively Approved if they are not substantive.
 Changes that may follow the Administrative Approval process include: